composer/composer/doc/03-cli.md

 php composer.phar update --with vendor/package:2.0.1
 ```

+Note that the others packages will be updated.

 The custom constraint has to be a subset of the existing constraint you have,
 and this feature is only available for your root package dependencies.